ir3n/tic-tac-toe_game/README.md

 - Players can choose the highscore
 - Feedback text according to what happens
 - Restart button
-- Icons that appear and hide on click and when we have final winner
+- Images that appear and hide on click and when we have final winner

 ## Screenshots -- spoilers